mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-2.md

 - Live reloading
 - Code splitting

-Using Parcel, we can do everything we already did in the [previous tutorial](/a-modern-front-end-workflow-part-1) (and much more!), while writing fewer scripts!
-In fact, we only need two scripts to achieve everything we want.
+Using Parcel, we can do everything we already did in the [previous tutorial](/a-modern-front-end-workflow-part-1) (and much more!), while writing fewer scripts.

 ### Creating a Parcel project